 Notifications of acceptance/placement will be sent out: Friday, February 9, 2018 by 5:00 PM

 Deadline for candidates to confirm house selection: February 12, 2018 by 11:59pm

-The completed application must be submitted no later than Sunday, January 22, 2017, by 11:59p.m, after this date applications will continue to be accepted on a rolling basis.
-Priority will be given to applicants that have submitted their application in a timely manner by the originally advertised application deadline of Sunday, January 22, 2017.
+The completed application must be submitted no later than Sunday, January 21, 2018, by 11:59p.m, after this date applications will continue to be accepted on a late/rolling basis.
+Priority will be given to applicants that have submitted their application in a timely manner by the originally advertised application priority deadline of Thursday, December 14, 2017.
 Application information will be reviewed by the Residence Hall Director whom supervises and oversees the Special Interest Community program as well as be distributed to the Recruitment Coordinators of the respective SIC Houses that the applicant has applied to.
 Applications that are incomplete in any way will not be reviewed.
 All candidates should expect to receive communication directly from the SIC Recruitment Coordinator(s) for an individual interview if they should be considered by the SIC House that they selected as their preference.